 The Rent Pressure Zone rules have always applied to private providers of Student Specific Accommodation.

-From 6 July 2022, new legislation was enacted meaning there are new notice periods that landlords must give when terminating a tenancy, where there has been no breach of obligation by the tenant (e.g. when the tenancy is less than 6 months old, 90 days’ notice must be given).
-The new notice periods only apply to tenancies that are less than 3 years old.
+Since 6 July 2022, legislation was enacted meaning there are notice periods that landlords must give when terminating a tenancy, where there has been no breach of obligation by the tenant (e.g. when the tenancy is less than 6 months old, 90 days’ notice must be given).
+The notice periods only apply to tenancies that are less than 3 years old.

 There is no requirement to obtain the student’s contact details and offer the student the accommodation back if the ground for termination does not materialise (e.g. the landlord intended to sell and that sale falls through).